Our Astronomy Club is open to all ages and experience levels!

 Greetings Everyone!

-The 38th StarFest at Bays Mountain Park is soon upon us.
+The 39th StarFest at Bays Mountain Park is soon upon us.
 Expect beautiful fall colors, cooler weather and lots of astronomy fun for this astronomical convention / star party.
 The event is hosted by the Bays Mountain Astronomy Club (BMAC) and the Bays Mountain Park Association.
-It is being held on November 3-5, 2023.
-It is run as a non-profit event, so the registration fee is as low as possible.
+It is being held on November 1-3, 2024.
+It is run as a non-profit event, so the registration fee is as low as possible to cover our expenses.

-The theme of this year’s event is “Sky Tales – Telling the Stories of the Sky Through the World’s Cultures.”
-Each of our four keynote speakers will focus on ways different cultures interpreted the sky.
+The theme of this year’s event is “Moonstruck.”
+Each of our four keynote speakers will focus on the Moon or moons of our Solar System.
+There’s a lot going on now in astronomy and space exploration regarding these natural satellites and our speakers will be guiding us through this moonscape of wonder.
 We think you’ll really enjoy this year’s topic and speakers!

-This year includes four distinctive keynote speakers; five great meals; door prizes; the ever popular swap shop; telescope viewing*; and the recently upgraded planetarium will be open.
+This year includes four distinctive keynote speakers; five great meals; door prizes; the ever popular swap shop; telescope viewing*; and the recently upgraded main lobby and gift shop will be open.

 In addition to all the StarFest activities, there are public programs and activities available at the park, such as the wildlife exhibits, planetarium shows, barge rides and plenty of trails to explore.